thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 x; // undefined

 x = 3;
-x; // no longer undefined!
+x; // no longer undefined
 ```

 See the [`undefined` global property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined) on the Mozilla Developer Network for more information.